 Info to visit Baku

 - Wanna go to Azerbaijan?
 Check the visa policy here.
-If so, the procedure is pretty simple, and you can do it online.
+If you need a visa, the procedure is pretty simple, and you can do it online.
 You’ll have to pay 24 US dollars.
 Just one day after applying, I had my e-visa in my inbox.

 - Do not leave home without a travel insurance!